 You can get a maintenance-free, low cost, feature-rich phone system without having to buy any special equipment or install any new software.
 That new office phone system can extend all over the world and make your staff available to customers even when they’re on the road.

-If you’re interested in getting a hosted PBX phone system for your small business, take a look at the AccessDirect website.
+If you’re interested in getting a hosted PBX telephone system for your small business, take a look at the AccessDirect website.
 You will see a range of plans that let you pick the phone services you need to give your enterprise the flexibility and big business image you’re looking for.

 You don’t have to be a telecommunications expert to get your company top-drawer PBX services, and you don’t need to pay an expensive consultant to come and analyze your business’s needs.
 If you have any questions about PBX phone systems, contact our team today for a no-cost consultation.